aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-tables/working-with-columns-and-rows/_index.md

 {{% /alert %}}

-The code example given below demonstrates how to build a table which includes heading rows that repeat on subsequent pages.
+The code example given below shows how to build a table which includes heading rows that repeat on subsequent pages.

 {{< gist "aspose-com-gists" "0b968ac8900f80c11e109dffb105f3da" "Examples-CSharp-Programming-Documents-Tables-RepeatRowsOnSubsequentPages-RepeatRowsOnSubsequentPages.cs" >}}

-## How to Apply Different AutoFit Settings to a Table {#how-to-apply-different-autofit-settings-to-a-table}
+## How to Apply Various AutoFit Settings to a Table {#how-to-apply-different-autofit-settings-to-a-table}

 When creating a table using a visual agent such as Microsoft Word, you will often find yourself using one of the AutoFit options to automatically size the table to the desired width.
 For instance, you can use the AutoFit to Window option to fit the table to the width of the page and AutoFit to Contents option to allow each cell to grow or shrink to accommodate its contents.